markflemingtennis/tennis-blog/content/posts/five-strategies-for-winning-from-the-baseline.md

 date = ""
 description = ""
 draft = true
-excerpt = "A common perception among players I have worked with at all leveles is pure raw power wins tennis matches." layout = "" thumb_img_path = "" title = "Five Strategies For Winning From The Baseline "
+excerpt = "A common perception among players I have worked with at all level is that pure raw power wins tennis matches." layout = "" thumb_img_path = "" title = "Five Strategies For Winning From The Baseline "

 +++
-A common perception among players I have worked with at all leveles is pure raw power wins tennis matches.
+A common perception among players I have worked with at all level is that pure raw power wins tennis matches.

 1 Hit the ball in the court.